beartype/beartype/doc/src/index.rst

 :ref:`hybrid runtime-static <faq:hybrid>` :ref:`type-checker <eli5:eli5>`
 emphasizing efficiency, usability, and thrilling puns.

+Beartype enforces :ref:`type hints <eli5:typing>` across your entire app in :mod:`two lines of runtime code with *no* runtime overhead <beartype.claw>`.
+If seeing is believing, prepare to do both of those things.

 .. #FIXME: Once we actually receive a sponsor at this tier, please remove this
 .. #placeholder as well as the icon links below. kthx
 .. #The `Bear Team <beartype organization_>`__ gratefully thanks `our family of